Dymantic/laravel-instagram-feed/tutorial.md

 ### Getting auth (The OAuth flow)

 For this part you need to make sure your config in `config/instagram-feed.php` has been completed, and you need to set up some routes.
-The simplest way we can do it is to set up three routes.
+The simplest way we can do this is in three steps:

-First, we need a route to a page where we will present a link for our Instagram user (most likely you) to click and begin the auth process.
+First, we need a route to a page where we will present a link for our Instagram user (most likely ourselves) to click and begin the auth process.
 You probably don't want the general public to access this page or route, only you/the Instagram user.
 Once the user clicks on the link, they will be taken to an Instagram page where they will need to agree to give permission for your app/site to use their feed.

 ```
 //routes file